-Recognized as the longest running outdoor arts-and-crafts market, the Portland Saturday Market is a must-see on your weekend getaway to Portland, Oregon.
-Opened in 1974, the market features more than 350 local vendors – plus there is always live music and heaps of international food truck options, and it’s open Sunday as well!
+Recognized as the longest running outdoor arts-and-crafts market in the US, the Portland Saturday Market is a must-see on your weekend getaway to Portland, Oregon.
+Opened in 1974, the free outdoor market features nearly 400 local vendors – plus there is always live music and heaps of international food truck options.

 Downtown Portland Bike Tour

 In the afternoon, hop on a bicycle for a guided tour of Portland downtown attractions and districts.
-Biking is one of the best ways to get around the city – and on the tour, you can learn more about the city as you pedal through the city streets.
-Sights on the route include Pioneer Courthouse Square, Tom McCall Waterfront Park and Fifth Avenue Food Cart Pod.
+Biking is one of the best ways to get around Portland – and on the tour, you can learn more about the city’s history as you pedal through the streets.
+Portland sightseeing on the route includes Pioneer Courthouse Square, Tom McCall Waterfront Park and Fifth Avenue Food Cart Pod.
 Find out more!

 Another Popular Portland Tour

 Alternatively, visitors interested in learning more about the food culture can add a Portland Food Tour to their Portland 3 Day Itinerary.
 The small-group walking tour includes 5 food stops at some of the best Portland restaurants and food carts.
 This tour is limited to just 12 people, so reserve your spot in advance!

 Explore a Fascinating District in Portland’s Eastside

 By mid-afternoon of your second day of your Portland travel itinerary, cross the Willamette River to the east side of Portland to explore some of the best districts.

 Delve into the Buckman Neighborhood, a foodie haven and craft beer paradise that you shouldn’t miss on your Portland Weekend itinerary.